Good Girl Gone Bad: Reloaded: New material

 "If I Never See Your Face Again" is an R&B song that incorporates a "jagged" use of synthesizers and "buzzing" guitars in its production.
 It was written by Adam Levine and James Valentine, two of the five band members from Maroon 5.
 It was produced by Mark Endert, Mike Elizondo, Mark "Spike" Stent, C. "Tricky" Stewart and Maroon 5.
 "If I Never See Your Face Again" was recorded by Stent at Conway Studios in Hollywood, Glenwood Place Studios in Burbank and Phantom Studios in Westlake Village.
 The song was mixed by Endert at Scream Studios in Miami, with assistance from Doug Johnson.
-"If I Never See Your Face Again" was originally included on the standard version of It Won't Be Soon Before Long without the inclusion of Rihanna, however, Levine stated in an interview with James Montgomery for MTV News while on set of the music video that he wanted to try something different for the album's re-release.
+"If I Never See Your Face Again" was originally included on the standard version of Maroon 5's 2007 album It Won't Be Soon Before Long without the inclusion of Rihanna, however, Levine stated in an interview with James Montgomery for MTV News while on set of the music video that he wanted to try something different for the album's re-release.
 He also said that he asked Rihanna to do some "bits and pieces" in the recording studio and that it came together very quickly.
 Levine stated that if there is "magic" between two artists, then "you don't even have to think about it."
 In an interview with MTV's Total Request Live, Rihanna said that she was very excited about the collaboration with the band because she always "loved them" and their work.

 "Take a Bow" is an R&B song that tells of how the female protagonist expresses disinterest in rekindling her relationship with a dishonorable and unfaithful ex-boyfriend.
 The song was written by Ne-Yo, Mikkel S. Eriksen and Tor Erik Hermansen.
 Hermansen and Eriksen produced and provided instruments for "Take a Bow" under their production name, Stargate, while Smith co-produced the song.
 Rihanna's vocals were recorded by Eriksen at Roc the Mic Studios in New York City, Westlake Studios in Los Angeles and Parr Street Studios in Liverpool.
 The song was mixed by Tan at Soapbox Studios in Atlanta, Georgia, with assistance from Houghkirk.